ldbc/ldbc_snb_bi/naive-paramgen/README.md

 Using the bad paramgen requires the same steps as the [good paramgen with parameter curation](../paramgen/).

 :warning: The goal of this parameter generator is to demonstrate how to generate **bad parameters**.
-Therefore, it should not be used for any benchmarks other than ones demonstrating why parameter curation is importanat.
+Therefore, it should not be used for any benchmarks other than ones demonstrating why parameter curation is important.